DarkAtra/v-rising-discord-bot-companion/README.md

 It is recommended to **not** expose the server's api port to the internet.

+> [!NOTE]
+> This server side mod will likely break with the upcoming content update on may 8th.
+Progress is tracked in https://github.com/DarkAtra/v-rising-discord-bot-companion/issues/16.

 ## Support

 If you have questions or need support, feel free to join [this discord server](https://discord.gg/KcMcYKa6Nt).